esammahdi/book_api/README.md

 For more details and examples, please refer to the OpenAPI swagger page at http://localhost:8080/

+## Acknowledgement

 ## Contributing
+This is a finished demo project so no need for contribution.
+But feel free to fork it and add what you want.

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/esammahdi/book_api/blob/main/LICENSE) file for details